justin-lyon/aura-file-uploader/README.md

 # aura-file-uploader

-This is a file upload wrapper of the `lighting:fileUpload` base component from Salesforce.
+This is a file upload wrapper of the `lightning:fileUpload` base component from Salesforce.

 Files are uploaded to the required `recordId` attribute.
 The `lightning:fileUpload` event `onuploadfinished` is bubbled up with a component event `fileUploader` of type `c:E_Message`.
 Removing files from the list will refire the event after the files are deleted.